GoodnewsCodes/goodnewscodes.github.io/README.md

 3. Add/remove projects in the projects section
 4. Modify the skills list to reflect your expertise
 5. Update contact links with your own information

-## License
-This project is open-source and available for personal use.
-Please provide attribution if you use this as a template for your own portfolio.

 ## Future Improvements
 - Add dark/light mode toggle
-- Implement a blog section
 - Add project filtering by technology
 - Include more detailed project descriptions with screenshots
-- Add a downloadable resume option